 Other calendar options

-- This calendar has a smaller footprint: we used it in our homeschool closet
+- This calendar has a smaller footprint: We used it in our homeschool closet

-- This calendar is a splurge: it’s from a small business, wooden, and what we have now
+- This calendar is a splurge: It’s from a small business, wooden, and what we have now

 Butterfly Garden